applegod75/Python-libs/README.md

     no requirements

-None of this is built yet.
-I'm still figuring that out.
+only calc is built yet.
+And not even uploaded to the main pypi servers.
-If you want to use any of these files, paste them into the same directory you have your python files, and then at the beginning of your file, just do "import <python-lib>" make sure to leave the .py extension out of the import statement
+If you want to use any of these files, paste them into the same directory you have your python files, (or just run the commands i added to every package i built and uploaded) and then at the beginning of your file, just do "import <python-lib>" make sure to leave the .py extension out of the import statement